hondanho/crawle-trix/docs/docs/user-guide/outputs.md

 # Outputs

-This page covers the outputs created by Browsertrix Crawler for both crawls and browser profiles.
+This page covers the outputs created by Crawlertrix for both crawls and browser profiles.

 ## Crawl Outputs

-Browsertrix Crawler crawl outputs are organized into collections, which can be found in the `/crawls/collection` directory.
+Crawlertrix crawl outputs are organized into collections, which can be found in the `/crawls/collection` directory.
 Each crawl creates a new collection by default, which can be named with the `-c` or `--collection` argument.
-If a collection name is not provided, Browsertrix Crawler will generate a unique collection name which includes the `crawl-` prefix followed by a timestamp of when the collection was created.
+If a collection name is not provided, Crawlertrix will generate a unique collection name which includes the `crawl-` prefix followed by a timestamp of when the collection was created.
 Collections can be overwritten by specifying an existing collection name.

 Each collection is a directory which contains at minimum: